 The Town calculates its allowance for uncollectible accounts using historical collection data and, in certain cases, specific account analysis.
-There was no allowance for uncollectible accounts at June 30, 2022.
+At June 30, 2023, the allowance for doubtful accounts was \$63,285.

 G. Capital Assets

 Capital outlays are recorded as expenditures of the governmental funds of the Town and as assets in the government-wide financial statements.
 The Town's capitalization threshold is \$1,500 with a useful life of more than one year.